Samarthasbhat/Focus/README.md

 # Focus :rainbow:

-Used HTML CSS and a mp4 video to show the background of the given text
+Used HTML CSS and a mp4 video to show the background  effects behind the text

-## Result
+# Result

 ![output](https://github.com/Samarthasbhat/Focus/blob/main/output.png)